 - Your IBCLC will give oral exercises and body exercises to begin loosening tension and fascia tightness.
 There is not a one size fits all plan and the exercises may change as you are working together.

 - Bodywork will be a part of the care plan to address structural issues

 - Release provider - If the release provider does not require you to work with an IBCLC and have bodywork done before and after the procedure, discuss this with your IBCLC or find a different release provider.

 The preparation done by you at home with instruction from your IBCLC as well as the bodywork your baby gets allows the release provider, often a pediatric dentist, to be able to more easily do their work.
 Preparation helps the baby gain as much mobility with their tongue as possible, relan muscles being overworked and strengthen other muscles needed for better outcomes after the tissue is then released.
 When the prep work is not done, it can result in no change in symptoms, worse symptoms, reattachment of the tissue or breast refusal.

 Your IBCLC will give you information for what to expect during the process of releasing tongue ties and the aftercare involved.
 When your baby is restricted, it is like having a rubber band that if we stretch it, it may loosen but the tension is not gone.
 When the tie is released, oral exercises and bodywork therapy continues.
 The tongue muscle learns how to move properly with it’s full range of motion.
 The body has more freedom of movement with less tightness making positioning at breast more comfortable.

 Symptoms in older children & adults

-Tongue tie symptoms extend beyond breast/chest feeding.
+Tongue tie symptoms extend beyond breastfeeding.
 If restrictions and strain patterns exist, they can be maintained, but will not go away without addressing the cause.
 Some parents experience no pain during feeding and their baby gains weight just fine.
-Symptoms may not be recognised until later in life.(6)
+Symptoms may not be recognized until later in life.(6)

 - Difficulty with solid foods